 This denotes payments, transactions or regulations relating to the fashioning or purposing of non-monumental objects, such as cult-statues or statuettes, precious-metal vessels, or military booty, as items to be dedicated to a deity or deities.

 This denotes payments, transactions or regulations relating to the fashioning of prizes awarded to victors in athletic contests, which were often also dedicated to a deity or deities.
-This does not include prizes made out of sacrificial offerings, as happened with games at the gymnasium, for which see SACRIFICES AND GAMES.
+This does not include prizes made out of sacrificial offerings, as happened with games at the gymnasium, for which see ‘Sacrifices and games’.

 This denotes payments, transactions or regulations relating to the hiring and maintenance of the services of a public doctor within a civic community.